 The BA in Liberal Studies Psychology Concentration began at Antioch with the university’s inception in 1972.
 Since that time, the concentration has provided AULA’s diverse adult-learner population with a comprehensive and cutting-edge education in psychological theory and practice, while emphasizing the core issues of social justice and intercultural studies.
 The curriculum continues to train students in numerous areas within the field of psychology, including case management, clinical work and counseling, industrial/organizational psychology, and the treatment of substance abuse.
 Additionally, students can receive preparation for a multiplicity of related careers, including the fields of child studies, non-profit work, community organizing, teaching, and social work.

 The core curriculum falls into the following four categories, with courses offered in regular rotation.
-Students in the Psychology Concentration are advised to build these courses into their programs of study to the extent that scheduling allows, with the two identified ‘Gateway Courses’ -- PSY 371, The Politics of Psychology and PSY 327A, Critical Psychology -- highly recommended for all beginning psychology students.
+Students in the Psychology Concentration are advised to build these courses into their programs of study to the extent that scheduling allows, with the two identified ‘Gateway Courses’ – PSY 3710.LA, The Politics of Psychology and PSY 3270A, Critical Psychology – highly recommended for all beginning psychology students.
 The faculty also strongly recommends that at least one half of the units counted toward the concentration be upper division.
-Our Core Psychology Curriculum:
+Our Core Psychology Curriculum is as follows:

 Psychologies in Context